oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

 host has no IPv6 connectivity.
-Similarly if the host does not have any IPv4 connectivity, neither native nor provided by some other mechanism like NAT64 [RFC6146], querying for a A record is useless.
+Similarly if the host does not have any IPv4 connectivity, neither native nor provided by some other mechanism like NAT64 [RFC6146], querying for an A record is useless.
 Such an optimization however has to consider any possible means of obtaining connectivity for a particular address family, including but not limited to IPv6 Transition Mechanisms or VPNs.